TorbenAdelhelm/VampireMan/README.md

 ### Nix

 1. If you have [Nix](https://nixos.org) and [direnv](https://direnv.net/) installed, simply enter the project root and type in `direnv allow`.
 Wait for a shell and you are done!

+If you don't have direnv, run `nix --experimental-features 'nix-command flakes' develop`.

 ## Stages